conrad-mukai/python-sudoku/README.md

 Python program that solves sudoku puzzles.

-The program takes a single argument which is a puzzle file.
+The program takes an optional single argument which is a puzzle file.
 The file is simply 9 lines of 9 characters, representing a Sudoku puzzle.
 Each character is either a number from 1 through 9, or a space.
-For example:
+If no file is specified the program starts with an empty grid.

+An example of a puzzle file is:

      3   6 12
     4  1 9  3